TravelTripperWeb-Sites/sample-website/README.md

-# Sample Website
+# Basic Website Creation
 ## Introduction
-This README describes how to create a Jekyll website integrated with [TravelTripper CMS](www.traveltripper.io).
+This README describes how to create a Jekyll-based website integrated with [TravelTripper CMS](www.traveltripper.io).

 CMS's website can be developed locally using a number of plugins.
-These plugins add CMS integration and some usefull features (see below).
+These plugins add CMS integration and some usefull features which are described in this tutorial.

 ## Starting local development